apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Using the CentOS 7.7 x86_64 install ISO, you'll need to install CentOS 7 on your hardware.
 The defaults will generally be acceptable for this installation.
-You may want to configure netwok configuration during setup - either using the guidelines below, or using a standard access configuration which we will modify later.
+You may want to configure network configuration during setup - either using the guidelines below, or using a standard access configuration which we will modify later.